djey47/cool-updown-nxt/api/README.md

 - `ko` status when either SSH connectivity is broken or the command terminates with failure (exit code not 0)
 - `n/a` if device SSH parameters are not properly set, or if the current ping diagnostics are ko (meaning it's no use testing SSH connectivity, as the device cannot be found LAN-wise already)
 - message attribute is available with the error description caught from error output, if any.

+### HTTP test

+A GET request is sent to configured URL, when specified.
+Feature status depends on the HTTP status code:

+- `ok` with a status code < 400
+- `ko` with a status code >= 400, or any error during HTTP request execution
+- `n/a` if device HTTP parameters are not properly set, or if the current ping diagnostics are ko (meaning it's no use testing HTTP, as the device cannot be found LAN-wise already).

 ## Processing details: statistics